JoyIbe/HR-Analysis/README.md

 2. The production departments records more turnover than other departments in the organizations while Executive office records least.
 3. The average length of employment for terminated employees is around 9 years.
 4. This data records more white race and US Citizens over all other races and citizenship description.
 5. Age distribution: A large number of employees are between 40-49.
-They are employees below 30-39 years.
+Then followed by employees between 30-39 years, 50-59 years and 60+.
 6. The net change in employees has increased over the years.
 7. The average tenure for each department is about 4 years with Software Engineering having the highest and Admin Offices and IT/IS having the lowest.
 8. Bonus incentives should be giving to employees who exceed performance target.
-9. Larger number of employees are ecruited from mostly Indeed and LinkedIn.
+9. Larger number of employees are recruited from mostly Indeed and LinkedIn.
 10. The gender distribution across departments is fairly distributed amongst male than female employees.

 # Code: